mbwong/mbwong.github.com/_posts/2011-11-24-how-businesses-are-using-data-to-drive-decisions.md

 title: How businesses are using data to drive decisions
 layout: post
 ---
+# How businesses are using data to drive decisions

 "The big data boom is the innovation story of our time!" proclaim Erik Brynjolfsson and Andrew McAfee of MIT.
 [Their article in the Atlantic](http://www.theatlantic.com/business/archive/2011/11/the-big-data-